DJSeb/kernel-shark-sebanek-gh-mirror/Devlog.md

 A lot of boring work, but hopefully a good amount of sources to use in the survey paper later.

+...

+There was a couplebreak change, now the supported event Ids are in the header file libkshark-tepdata.h, which deletes a lot of string lookups.

 Next goals (in priority order):

 - Document Couplebrek -> then send to supervisor